 - A Healthcare supply chain client had an issue with vendor performance: Vendor contracts with specific terms and conditions were locked up in a document repository making it impossible to know if vendors were complying with the terms of the agreement.
 Vendor performance reporting was manual and not trusted internally or externally.
 Infoverity collaborated with the company to collect data from the client’s ERP, inventory, contract and financial systems, and built a scorecard to easily track, compare and report on each vendor’s performance.
 Some of the metrics Infoverity used to track vendor performance included: 1) order accuracy, 2) on-time delivery and fill rate, 3) lead time variance, 4) the percentage of products with marketing collateral and 5) contract compliance.
 The results were dramatic and actionable: Infoverity discovered that every one of our client’s vendors was in the red – non-compliant with the original terms of agreement.
 Infoverity saved the company millions of dollars in vendor payments and performance has improved each month since the analytics were implemented.

-For more information, contact: Joe Leithauser, Director of Next Generation Analytics at email@example.com 614-397-4907 or visit Infoverity.com/contact.
+For more information, contact: Joe Leithauser, Infoverity’s Director of Data Governance and Analytics at firstname.lastname@example.org 614-397-4907 or visit Infoverity.com/contact.

 *Data Maturity Model: BI Survey, Top Business Intelligence Trends 2018